bluebearei/Online-Job-Portal-SQL-Project/README.md

 # Online Job Portal - SQL Project

-This project is a PL/SQL-based database management system for an **Online Job Portal**, developed as part of the Spring 2024 Group Project for school.
+This project is a PL/SQL-based database management system for an **Online Job Portal**, developed as part of the Spring 2024 Project for school.
 It demonstrates core database design principles, procedural SQL (PL/SQL), and effective management of data related to job postings, job applications, and user accounts.

 ---